JustinHaGames/MultiGameHack/README.md

 3. Mortals (designed by Nick Bentley and Jonathan Bobrow)
 4. Fracture (designed by Celia Pearce, Mike Lazer-Walker, Jonathan Bobrow et. al)
 5. Speed Racer (a snake like game that I am toying around with... designed by Jonathan Bobrow)

+## How To Use
+1. Place all Blinks together
+2. Click a single Blink 5 times (relatively quickly)
+3. Watch all of the connected Blinks update to start playing the next game
+Note: when the game is changed, it is as if the previous game is paused, you can see this clearly when changing from Mortals

+The versions of the games here might have some deviation from the games master repos.
+I should be cleaner about this in the future, making sure all versions of games are simply branches in their specific repos.